stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 26 (P4L3) - Object Design.md

 - In each course, create a `Vector` of references to students: hard to find the courses taken by students
 - Create a `Takes` association class that contains an attribute for `Student` and `Course`: extra step involved in each query
 - Use symmetric `Vectors` in `Student` and `Course`: referential integrity maintenance

+### Modeling To Implementation Quiz

+_Match each OOA modeling concept (provided in lecture) with a Java concept that might be used for its implementation._

+- Generalization: sub-classing
+- Aggregation: collection classes
+- Invariant: methods and constructors
+- State: enumerations